Tashish97/Ashish-Portfolio/README.md

 2. Visualization of variables.
 3. Use of **Elbow Metohd and WCSS** to find optimum number of clusters.
 4. Applying best found number of cluster=**5**.
+5. Validating the performance of the model using scatter plot.